 If you're installing a Ring Video Doorbell on a house with aluminum siding or on a house where the door is at the top of a set of stairs, you can use a wedge kit to properly position the device.
 This will help catch visitor motion, but minimize "false positive" motion alerts, such as cars on the street.

-Both of these situations require the use of a wedge kit to properly angle your Ring Video Doorbell to catch the motions your want while avoiding the motions you don't.
-This article will briefly explain how your Ring Video Doorbell sees the world and how to use your wedge kit.
+Both of these situations require the use of a wedge kit to properly angle your Ring Video Doorbell to catch the motions you want while avoiding the motions you don't.

 Click here for more information on motion detection and proper placement for your Ring Video Doorbell.

-Your ring Video Doorbell "sees" the world in two ways.
-First through a camera that has a very wide view of the world as illustrated below:
+Your Ring Video Doorbell first "sees" the world through a camera with a very wide view of the world as illustrated below:

-Second, through a network of "PIR" or passive infrared sensors that the Ring Doorbell uses for motion detection.
-In the illustration below you can see that the motion sensors have a much more focused field-of-view than the camera and that this view is pointed downward to catch motion (as much as possible) within five to 30 feet of the Ring Doorbell and exclude motion sources outside that range.
+Secondly, through a network of "PIR" or passive infrared sensors that the Ring Doorbell uses for motion detection.
+In the illustration below, you can see that the motion sensors have a much more focused field-of-view than the camera.
+Additionally, the view is pointed downward to catch motion within five to 30 feet of the Ring Doorbell--excluding motion sources outside that range.

 Dealing with siding